AjnasNB/Beast-Battle/README.md

 - Unleash the power of mythical beasts!
 - A blockchain-based skill game.
 - Bet on your favorite beasts and watch them fight!
-- Designed for Ethereum blockchain.
+- Designed for EduChain blockchain.

 ---

 ### About the Game
 - Mythical beasts battle in dynamic arenas.
 - Each arena impacts the beast's performance.
-- Bet ETH and predict the winning beast.
+- Bet EDU and predict the winning beast.
 - Real-time scores with a fair smart contract.

 ---